Music of Remembrance: Repertoire

-The company's presentations also include more established music, such as Different Trains (1988) by Steve Reich, which compares his experiences of travelling by train in America with the very different experiences of being transported to a concentration camp in Nazi-occupied Europe, and Verklärte Nacht (1899) by Arnold Schönberg, who recognised the Nazi danger early and emigrated to America in 1934.
+The company's presentations also include more established music, such as Different Trains (1988) by Steve Reich, which compares his experiences of travelling by train in America with the very different experiences of being transported to a concentration camp in Nazi-occupied Europe, and Verklärte Nacht (1899) by Arnold Schoenberg, who recognised the Nazi danger early and emigrated to America in 1934.
 This was the music for the world première of Donald Byrd's dances Transfigured Night performed by Spectrum Dance Theatre.

 Discography

 Music of Remembrance's first CD was on the Innova label.
 Since then, they have recorded several CDs for Naxos.

 Commissions

 Music of Remembrance commissions Holocaust-inspired works by living composers to build a bridge between Holocaust musicians and a new generation of artists and audiences.
 These new works are intended to embrace the Holocaust’s legacy of spiritual resistance through music, and of communicating this legacy to audiences in today’s world.